Axway/streams-open-docs/content/en/docs/streams/architecture/_index.md

 To improve security, you should encrypt k8s secret data at rest.
 See [Encrypting Secret Data at Rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data) for more details.

-{{< alert title="Warning" color="warning" >}} We strongly recommend you to use a KMS provider instead of storing the raw encryption key in the `EncryptionConfig` file.
+{{< alert title="Warning" color="warning" >}}We strongly recommend you to use a KMS provider instead of storing the raw encryption key in the `EncryptionConfig` file.
 Encrypting secrets with a locally managed key protects against an `etcd` compromise, but it fails to protect against a host compromise.
 Since the encryption keys are stored on the host in the `EncryptionConfig` YAML file, a skilled attacker can access that file and extract the encryption keys.{{< /alert >}}

 ### Performance goals